 Kids like candies, so much that they start beating each other if the candies are not fairly distributed.
-So on your next party, you better start thinking before you buy the candies.
+So at your next party, you better start thinking before you buy the candies.

-If there are $K$ kids, we of course need $K \cdot X$ candies for a fair distribution, where $X$ is a positive natural number.
-But we learned that always at least one kid looses one candy, so better be prepared with exactly one spare candy, resulting in $(K \cdot X) + 1$ candies.
+If there are $K$ kids, you of course need $K \cdot X$ candies for a fair distribution, where $X$ is a positive natural number.
+But you learned that always at least one kid loses one candy, so you better be prepared with exactly one spare candy, resulting in $(K \cdot X) + 1$ candies.

-Usually, the candies are packed into bags with a fixed number of candies $C$.
-We will buy some of these bags so that the above constraints are fulfilled.
+Usually, the candies are packed into bags with a fixed number of candies $C$ per bag.
+You will buy some of these bags so that the above constraints are fulfilled.

 For each test case, print one line.
-If there is no such number of candy bugs to fulfill the above constraints, print “IMPOSSIBLE” instead.
-Otherwise print the number of candy bags, you want to buy.
+If there is no such number of candy bags to fulfill the above constraints, print “IMPOSSIBLE”.
+Otherwise print the number of candy bags you want to buy.
 If there is more than one solution, any will do.